Parker, Hudson, Rainer & Dobbs LLP - More than 70 attorneys from offices in Atlanta and Tallahassee

 Professional affiliations

-• State Bar of Georgia (Former Member, Legal Opinion Subcommittee, Uniform Commercial Code Committee, Corporate and Banking Law Section)
+• State Bar of Georgia: Legal Opinion Subcommittee Former Member; Uniform Commercial Code Committee Member, Corporate and Banking Law Section Member

-• Active member of St. Martin in the Fields Episcopal Church in Atlanta, Georgia
+• St. Martin in the Fields Episcopal Church in Atlanta, Georgia: Active Member

 • St. Martin's Episcopal School Trustee (2001-2007)